Jomfruland

 Approximately on the island's center there are two white lighthouses – one old and one new.
-Only the newer is in use today.
+Only the newer Jomfruland Lighthouse is in use today.
 The lighthouses are most characteristic and can be seen from all sides.
 These towers are often referred to as the characterizing feature of Kragerø and the archipelago.

 Access to Jomfruland is by water taxi, car ferry, or by private vessel.
 The island has several guest harbours.
-The island has several attractions, among which are splendid beaches, developed docks with restaurant and kiosk facilities, rolling stone beaches on the island's north side, as well as good hiking possibilities for tourists and residents alike.
+The island has several attractions, among which are splendid beaches, developed docks with restaurant and kiosk facilities, pebble beaches on the island's north side, as well as good hiking possibilities for tourists and residents alike.

 Name etymology

-The meaning of the name is 'virgin (is)land' (probably The Blessed/Holy Virgin Mary, but also possibly because the island 'dives', like the virgins, in high sea.) - but this is a poetic name first mentioned in 1520.
-The name of the island in Norse time was Aur (from Norse aurr 'gravel, shingle' - the whole island is a moraine that was made during the ice age).
+The island was originally named Aur (Aurr).
+That name was identical to the word aurr which means "gravel" or "wet clay", likely since there is very little good soil on the island–it is mostly sand and pebbles because it is part of a moraine that was made during the last ice age.
+By the 1400s and 1500s, the island had become known as "Jomfruland", a more poetic name.
+The first element comes from the word jomfru which means "virgin", here likely referring to the Virgin Mary.
+Another theory is that the waters in that area are very clean or clear (virgin-like).
+The last element is land which means "land" or "district".